londonb/js-Ember-marketplace/agile.md

 * As a user, I would like to select an item and see a description, cost, and other details.
 (Dynamic pages)

+* As a user, I would like to leave feedback on an item.
 PENDING

 QUESTIONS